Above/featured: Customers’ contributions on the walls of Beth’s Cafe in Seattle’s Phinney Ridge – 7 Mar 2020.

-The sculpture consists of multiple steel towers with weathervanes.
+The sculpture consists of hollow organ pipes and multiple steel towers with weathervanes.
 In the 85-second video below, you can pick up what I describe as “high-pitched hollow whistles and wails,” as moving air rotates each piece of the overall sculpture and pushes through the central vertical pipe and transverse gaps of an individual tower.
 Extraneous sounds include gusts picked up by the microphone; yaps and chirps from birds; barks from happy dogs at the no-leash park nearby; and the drone of float-planes overhead.
-Under overcast conditions, the combined effect of low light and the haunting sounds has been described by others as “creepy.”
+There’s something transcendent about the experience, grounded to the earth like the towers while listening to music generated by moving air.
+However, under overcast conditions, the combined effect of low light and haunting sounds has been described by others as “creepy.”

 Inside Volunteer Park in Capitol Hill, standing opposite the Asian Art Museum and looming over the park’s reservoir is the 1968 sculpture by Isamu Noguchi.
 The sculpture is a massive torus, carved from a single piece of Brazilian black granite.
 Measuring 9 feet across and weighing 12 tons, the sculpture is an expression of the artist’s interest in circular shapes.